podefr/nucleus/README.md

 	<button data-listen="click: doSomething"></button>
 ```

-Nucleus.js allows you to do just that.
+Nucleus allows you to do just that.
 It will create the link between your HTML and your JavaScript logic.

 Let's start with a simple example.
 We would like to set the value of "name" in the paragraph.